ceph/ceph/doc/cephfs/createfs.rst

     $ ceph mds stat
     cephfs-1/1/1 up {0=a=up:active}

-Once the filesystem is created and the MDS is active, you are ready to mount the filesystem.
-If you have created more than one filesystem, you will choose which to use when mounting.
+Once the file system is created and the MDS is active, you are ready to mount the file system.
+If you have created more than one file system, you will choose which to use when mounting.

 	- `Mount CephFS`_